 - Tell them that as their parents, you love them very much and nothing will ever change that.

 - Tell them that you have something difficult to tell them and that you have made a decision to separate / divorce.

 - Explain it is not the children’s fault.

 - Good news

 - Tell them that this is for the best, as there will be less tension and stress between parents, that you will both continue to be their parents; that you will both continue being connected with them.

 - Good news:

 - Living arrangements

 - Tell them where each parent will be living.

-- With teenagers and young adults, you will need to delicately see if they have a preference, and respect that preference if possible.
+- With teenagers and young adults, who have increased needs for autonomy, you will want to see if they have a preference, and respect that preference if possible.

 - Try to come up with the same expectations and rules for both households.
 Children and youth do best with consistent limits and structure.